opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 An individual plot is created with the `<Plot>` component.
 This creates its own context which makes the plot's data and options available to components inside the plot.

+Use the `responsive` prop of `Plot` (no value required) to for width of the plot to adapt to the parent container.
+Use `minWidth` and `maxWidth` to specify min and max widths for a responsive plot

+> Note: Props for widths, heights, minimum widths etc. should not include units.

 ## Frame

 Use a `Frame` to use different scales (for the same channel) on the same plot.